samsonDzealot/AI-Running-Coach-App/README.md

 * **Frontend:**
     * **JavaScript/TypeScript:** The core programming language for the client-side application.
     * **Vite:** A fast build tool for modern web projects.
-    * **React / Vue / Svelte (Likely):** A component-based JavaScript framework (common with Vite setups). *(You can specify which one if you know, otherwise keep it general or remove this line)*
+    * **React / Vue / Svelte (Likely):** A component-based JavaScript framework (common with Vite setups).
     * **Tailwind CSS & PostCSS:** For highly customizable, utility-first CSS styling and efficient stylesheet processing.
 * **Backend:**
     * **Node.js (TypeScript):** The runtime environment for the server-side application.
     * **Drizzle ORM:** A type-safe ORM for interacting with databases, ensuring data integrity and developer efficiency.
     * **AI Integration:** Core AI features are powered by SOTA models from providers like OpenAI.
 In  production, it is presumed that the AI will be activated via Serverless API calls.
-For local implementation, open-source models can work fine. *(It's worthy of note that the core AI logic is in TS - this was a matter of convenience since a lot of other aspects of the project were already written in TypeScript)*
+For local implementation, open-source models can work fine. *(It's worthy of note that the core AI logic is in TS - this was a matter of convenience since a lot of other aspects of the project were already written in TypeScript/Javascript)*
 * **Tooling:**
     * **npm / Yarn:** Package managers for managing project dependencies.